Estonian language proficiency examinations

 Where can I find learning materials and examination sample tests?

 You can find learning materials HERE.
-We also recommend you to visit the language proficiency testing environment TESTEST and the language learning environment KEELEKLIKK.
+We also recommend you to visit the language proficiency testing environment TEST, Test database EIS and the language learning environment Keeletee.
 Before the examination we also recommend to attend a free of charge consultation where consultants will answer all your questions.

 How many points do I need to score to pass the examination?